Max Kless

 Tempting lens for AI ethics.
 If the system behaves like judgment, perhaps it is judgment.

 A risk assessment can estimate probabilities.
-It cannot tell you what you are allowed to do to a person on the basis of those probabilities.
+It can’t tell you what you are allowed to do to a person on the basis of those probabilities.
 That step is moral and legal.
 That step is judgment.

 Judgment carries reasons that can be argued with.
 It sits inside procedures that recognize fallibility.
 It assigns responsibility when harm occurs.